Provably Fair

 c153b4d6a284002dbbea66dbd36303997e5d02fd95b2913df944c09751d6f97a

-This proves that the original Server Seed was pre-committed and unchanged.
+This proves the seed was pre-committed and unchanged.

-Use a tool like this HMAC generator.
+Use an HMAC-SHA256 generator.
 Input the Server Seed as the secret key, and the message as:

 client_seed:nonce:round